 When nothing more happened to Martu, some of the others went ahead and took a single berry each.
 One after the other, they spouted fire, except for Susha, who merely coughed up a tiny cloud of smoke and then laughed as it spread itself thin on the breeze.

 “No more!
-This is my bush!”
-Martu stood between us all.
+These are mine!”
+Martu stood between us and the bush.
 “Mine!”

 He wasn’t that much bigger than the rest of us, but we all knew where he stood and where we did.
 No one wanted to bring trouble down on his or her parents, and Martu was trouble.
 Turning his back on us, the bully grabbed handfuls of the berry from the bush and crammed them down like Long John after the fast.